-PIMCO participates in Wrap Programs sponsored by unaffiliated, third-party Sponsors as well as Wrap Programs sponsored by an affiliate of PIMCO.
+PIMCO may participate in Wrap Programs sponsored by affiliates or unaffiliated third parties.
 PIMCO typically does not compensate Sponsors for PIMCO's inclusion in a Wrap Program or for introductions of Clients through a Wrap Program.
 However, the portion of the total wrap fee paid to PIMCO by certain Sponsors includes breakpoints reducing the effective fee rate payable to PIMCO and thus increasing the amount retained by the Sponsor at higher asset levels.
 These fees may be negotiable, with the relationship size being a factor in negotiation.
 For certain Wrap Programs, PIMCO provides or compensates a Sponsor for marketing support or other services provided.
 Additionally, affiliated Sponsors will have an incentive to recommend PIMCO's services over the services of unaffiliated managers.
 Sponsors may apply different methods of analysis, use different types of information or apply different thresholds in determining whether to recommend an affiliated manager than are applied when recommending an unaffiliated manager.